dotandimet/Allenby/talks/evogit.md

 `svn commit` will update the server.

-If no argument is specified, the current directory is commited.
+If no argument is specified, the current directory is committed.

 git